News

 The Surgery will be closed on the following dates in May for the recognised public holidays; for all urgent care issues when closed, please use the NHS 111 Service and/or the Pharmacy First services locally at Shadforths Ingatestone or across Essex.
 Please ensure you get your repeat medication requests in a week before these closed dates - thankyou.

-May holidays: Monday 5 & 26 May 2025 - reopening Tues 6 & 27 May at 8am
+Monday 26 May 2025 - reopening on Tuesday 27 May at 8am

 Published on 10th Apr 2025